-Kelly offers fourteen years of experience; working with families and individuals in the areas of: Relationships (Family, Marriage, Workplace), Individual issues (Abuse, Anger, Anxiety, Depression, Family-of Origin, Grief, Sexuality), Trauma Intervention (Childhood Sexual Abuse, MVA's, Rape), and workplace-related Critical Incident Stress Debriefing.
+Kelly offers 26 years of experience; working with families and individuals in the areas of: Relationships (Family, Marriage, Workplace), Individual issues (Abuse, Anger, Anxiety, Depression, Family-of Origin, Grief, Sexuality), Trauma Intervention (Childhood Sexual Abuse, MVA's, Rape), and workplace-related Critical Incident Stress Debriefing.
 Kelly's approach to counselling is a brief, solutions-based therapy which integrates modalities such as Rational Emotive Therapy, Family Systems Theory, Narrative Therapy, and Metapsychology.

 Prior to becoming a therapist Kelly spent nine years working as a funeral director and nineteen years as a nurse's aide in a retirement facility and in providing home care.